 Owning your own home is just the first step to building your real estate portfolio and creating wealth.
-If you’re thinking about taking the next step and buying properties for investment, here are some reasons why 2021 is a good year to make a move!
+If you’re thinking about taking the next step and buying a property for investment, here are some reasons why 2022 is a good year to make a move!

 Low Mortgage Rates

 Mortgage rates are still at a historic low, so investing now could save you money compared to potential rate increases in the future.
 This means lower overhead costs so that you can maximize your return on investment.

 Road trips and social distanced vacation homes are popular options for those who don’t want to hop on a plane or visit a resort during their time away from home.
 An investment property in a popular vacation destination can be a great source of income.

 Buying investment property is all about securing your family’s financial future.
 Real estate provides passive income, tax benefits, equity as you pay off your loan, and can appreciate as the value of your home rises.
 Real estate is a great investment to hold long-term so that you can call on it when you’re ready to retire.

 How Do I Qualify for a Loan on an Investment Property?

 If you are buying an investment property that is 2-4 units, it's considered a "residential income property" and the loan is based on the buyers’ personal income.
 The lender will generally add 75% of the gross income of the property (rents plus possible coin laundry and/or other income producing ) to buyers income for loan qualification purposes.
 For residential income properties of 5 units or more, it is considered a commercial loan and the bank will look at the income and expenses of the building to see if it is profitable or not, just as if you were buying a business.
 Therefore, the down payment for 5 units or more will be 30-40% of the purchase price so that the loan payments plus the property tax and insurance will still be less than the monthly income and make it a positive cash-flow property.